SovietKetchup/dp_scraper/posts/easy/-2016-07-04- Challenge #274 -Easy- Gold and Treasure- The Beale Cipher.md

 ### Comments   : 116

 # DESCRIPTION
 Today's challenge was specially chosen for the US Fourth of July holiday.

 # Description

 In 1885, an author named James B. Ward published a pamphlet telling of a long-lost treasure available to anyone clever enough to solve the puzzle associated with it.
 Ward reported that around 1817, a man named Thomas Jefferson Beale stumbled upon gold and silver deposits in what is now Colorado.
-Agreeing to keep it all a secret, Beale’s team had spent the better part of two years quietly mining, then had taken the metals to Virginia by wagon and buried them in a vault underground between 1819 and 1821.
+Agreeing to keep it all a secret, Beale’s team had spent the better part of two years quietly mining, then had taken the metals to Virginia by adasdadasdasdasdasdasdwagon and buried them in a vault underground between 1819 and 1821.
 Beale had written three notes explaining where the treasure was and who had legal rights to shares in it, encrypting each of these using a different text.

 Eventually, the second of the three texts was deciphered using a slightly altered version of the Declaration of Independence.
 Each number in the text corresponded to a word in the U.S. Declaration of Independence.
 The first letter of each of those words spelled the plaintext—with a few modifications for errors and spelling.

 Your mission today is to go treasure hunting and to write a program to decipher Beale's message.

 ## DECLARATION OF INDEPENDENCE